 Sustainable e-commerce is less a ‘nice to have’ and more of a critical component of a retailer’s brand.
 We spoke to Megan Driver from leading retailer and Yieldify client Frank And Oak about how the team has made sustainability a core part of their e-commerce business.

 ‘Sustainability’ isn’t necessarily the first term you’d associate with the idea of a successful e-commerce brand.
 ‘Fast-moving’, yes.
 ‘Innovative’, sure.
 But as sustainability moves up the list of consumer priorities, many retailers are following suit.

 Frank And Oak is one such brand.
 A Canadian clothing company that was founded in 2012, it’s known for making good on its commitments to become a more sustainable e-commerce brand, raising $20 million in 2018 to expand its growth.

-Earlier this year, Frank And Oak partnered with Yieldify to drive website personalization, and in particular, to focus on growing its email database through Yieldify’s email capture capabilities.
+Earlier this year, Frank And Oak partnered with Yieldify to drive website personalization, and in particular, to focus on growing its email database through Yieldify’s email capture capabilities and lead capture software.